Auto schedule issues and Estimated end date for versions

 If you create a new issue with priority High and assign it to the user, "*Estimated start*" for all the issues with lower priorities assigned to this user will be re-calculated automatically.

-Updated by Michael Walton about 12 years ago
+Updated by Michael Walton over 12 years ago

 Bump, this is a feature I'd love to see for both myself and the advancement of the software's scope.